beeware/briefcase/docs/reference/configuration.rst

 * ``permission.background_location`` - permission to track GPS location while in the background.
 * ``permission.photo_library`` - permission to access to the user's photo library.

-If a cross-platform permission is used, it will be mapped to platform-specific values.
+If a cross-platform permission is used, it will be mapped to platform-specific values in whatever files are used to define permissions on that platform.

-Permissions can also be specified directly as platform-specific keys.
-For example, Android defines a ``android.permission.HIGH_SAMPLING_RATE_SENSORS`` permission; this could be specified by defining ``permission."android.permission.HIGH_SAMPLING_RATE_SENSORS"``.
-If a platform-specific key is specified, it will override any value specified as part of a cross-platform value.
+Permissions can also be configured by adding platform-specific configuration items.
+See the documentation for the the platform backends to see the options that are available.

 The value for each permission is a short description of why that permission is required.
 If the platform requires, the value may be displayed to the user as part of an authorization dialog.
 This description should describe *why* the app requires the permission, rather than a generic description of the permission being requested.
-The values for platform-specific permissions may also be Boolean or integers if required.

 The use of cross-platform may also imply other settings in your app.
 See the individual platform backends for details on how cross-platform permissions are mapped.